ghostpersin/NoInternet/README.md

 # NoInternet
-Just a stupid app made by a stupid guy
+Just a stupid website made by a stupid guy